yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 If your address is listed and you want it removed, enter the telephone number and zip code listed on the above site in this page [https://www.unitedstatesphonebook.com/contact.php](https://www.unitedstatesphonebook.com/contact.php).

 ### US Search
 First, you must request your public data.
 Then you can apply to have the information removed.
 The form for both is here: [https://www.ussearch.com/suppression-center/](https://www.ussearch.com/suppression-center/).
+If you are working through this list, you may have already removed this data at Intelius’ suppression center site.

 ### ☠ USPhoneBook
 Look for your number and opt out here:[https://www.usphonebook.com/opt-out/](https://www.usphonebook.com/opt-out/).